Science in Our School

 Units should also be started off with some kind of WOW launch which could be something like an Explorify video or a visitor – ask an expert – or a visit to a place related to the topic.
 It should also be introduced alongside a famous Scientist who was or is famous within the field of study that the children will be looking at within their topic.
 The aim is to relate the current topic to its real life context.
 We want to try and steer our pupils away from the idea of the 'crazy Scientist' and heelp them understand that Scientists are everyday people like us.

-Lessons should have an LO linked to the key learning found in the Lancashire planning docs and these documents together with the Inspiring Science documents should be used to aid planning.
+Lessons should have an Learning Objective linked to the key learning found in the Lancashire planning documents and these documents together with the Inspiring Science documents should be used to aid planning.
 Each lesson should also have a WS link which should be discussed with students at the beginning of the lesson for example, ‘We are working like Scientists today because…’ Learning should be taught through scientific skills.

 Lessons should, wherever possible, also start off with a real life context so pupils can understand the reasoning behind what we do.
 For example, ‘My friend said that fruit juice is good for your teeth because it has fruit in it, are they correct?
 Such contexts invite investigation and debate.